 The primary color is the one shown in the main buttons of the session management, such as entry, registration, password modifications or other attributes.
 To modify it, enter the HEX Code of the color you want and click on the Save button at the top of the screen.

-# Show logo
+# Show the logo of the account

-# Customize with CSS
+# Custom CSS